Fitting the fractions of unchanged tracer in plasma

 Parent fraction fitting could also enable simple correction of ex vivo tracer metabolism during blood sample preparation before the chromatographic methods (Oikonen, 2014), but this approach must be validated for each tracer and metabolite analysis protocol.

-Different functions can be applied to different tracers (Tonietto et al., 2016).
+Compartmental models can be used to model the appearance of metabolites in the plasma or blood (Huang et al., 1991).
+A variety of mathematical functions can be applied to different tracers (Tonietto et al., 2016).
 For most tracers fitting the sigmoidal “Hill type” or power functions can be recommended: in practise, the curves of unchanged tracer fractions often do show a sigmoid shape, and could not be described by declining exponential functions.
-This may be caused by slow injection of tracer, or a redistribution phase of tracer from an initial deposition to a highly perfused tissue, e.g. lungs (Suhara et al., 1998).
-Metabolites should not appear in blood samples before the circulation time (normally 1 min) is passed, unless tracer is metabolized in the lungs or by enzymes in blood.
-Parent tracer fraction at t=0 may be <1.0 if the administered radioligand is not 100% pure, which is common in preclinical animal studies.
+This may be caused by slow injection of tracer, or a redistribution phase of tracer from an initial deposition to a highly perfused tissue, mainly lungs, which may include specific binding to for instance serotonin transporters (Suhara et al., 1998).
+Metabolites should not appear in blood samples before the circulation time (normally 1 min) is passed, unless tracer is metabolised in the lungs or by enzymes in blood (Hinz et al., 2007).
+Parent tracer fraction at t=0 may be <1.0 also if the administered radioligand is not 100% pure, which is common in preclinical animal studies.

 Declining exponential functions may be preferred in some cases, especially in small animal studies where circulation is fast and the initial ‘shoulder’ cannot be observed.
 For example, this function

 Simple two-exponential function with background was used in [18F]fallypride radiometabolite analysis study (Peyronneau et al., 2013):

 Two-exponential function could be presented so that the relative weights of the exponentials are easily seen: